Peter Baker (journalist)

-Peter Eleftherios Baker (born July 2, 1967) is an American journalist and author.
-He is the chief White House correspondent for The New York Times and a political analyst for MSNBC.
+Peter Eleftherios Baker (born July 2, 1967) is an American establishment journalist and author.
+He is the chief White House correspondent for The New York Times and a political analyst for MS NOW.
 He was a reporter for The Washington Post for 20 years.
 He has covered six presidencies, from Bill Clinton through Donald Trump.

 Early life and education

 Baker was born in 1967, the son of tax attorney Eleftherios Peter ("Ted") Baker, whose "impoverished Greek immigrant" parents were originally surnamed "Bakirtzoglous", and computer programmer Linda (later Sinrod), daughter of electrical engineer and x-ray technology expert Malvern J. Gross.
 Baker attended Oberlin College near Cleveland, Ohio from 1984 to 1986, where he worked as a reporter and editor for the student newspaper, The Oberlin Review.
 He left Oberlin at the school's insistence because according to him, he "was not a good student."
 Baker never completed the coursework for an earned degree, although he was granted an honorary Doctor of Fine Arts by the school in 2021.